zaykov/web-page/index.md

 layout: page
 ---

-Most of my productive time I spend with <a href="http://aerospace.honeywell.com/" target="_blank">Honeywell Aerospace</a>, Advanced Technology.
-I am part of a team doing research, building prototypes, and collaborating with European research institutes on performance-efficient RTOS services, tools, and models for the future aerospace computing platforms.
+Pavel works as a Senior Scientist in the Advanced Technology Department of <a href="http://aerospace.honeywell.com/" target="_blank">Honeywell Aerospace</a>, located in Brno, Czechia.
+He leads projects, generates Intelectual Property, builds a proof of concept designs, and collaborates with internal stakeholders (company's business units) and external beneficiaries (EU research institutes and international funding agencies).
+He is part of a team that brings innovations at the level of the computing platforms, RTOS, and tools.
+The goal of the innovations is to improve the guaranteed performance and lower the energy profile of the future aerospace platforms.

 ## Research Interests
 * Embedded System Design